 Pronouns are how we refer to people, usually in the third person.
-The binary pronouns (she/her, he/him) are very common and tend to be the default for referring to people.
-But as the LGBTQ+ community grows, so does space for people to find identities outside of the gender binary.
-This means binary pronouns don’t always fit with their identity.
-Sometimes, sharing pronouns can feel like an outing for someone in the LGBTQ+ community, which is why it’s so incredibly important to create and maintain inclusive and safe environments for colleagues.
-To assist with this, we’ll be going over the ins and outs surrounding pronouns.
+The binary pronouns (she/her, he/him) tend to be the default for referring to people.
+As the LGBTQ community grows, our culture is learning more about how to understand identities outside of a gender binary.
+Meaning, these binary pronouns don’t always fit with how someone identifies.

-This check-in apology also works when you realize after the conversation that you misgendered someone.
-If you’re in a meeting or a large-group setting and consistently referred to Peter as “he” instead of “they”, approaching Peter afterward and apologizing is the best step.
+This apology also works when you realize after the conversation that you misgendered someone.
+If you’re in a meeting or a large-group setting and consistently referred to Peter as “he” instead of “they,” approaching Peter afterward and apologizing is the best thing to do.

 In a one-on-one conversation, asking about pronouns is still a great way to ensure inclusivity.
 When you meet somebody new, try saying, “Hi, my name is Barb, and I use she/her pronouns.
 It is nice to meet you!”
 This allows space for the recipient to have the opportunity to share their pronouns, and if they do not, it may simply mean that they are not ready to share quite yet.

 Companies and organizations usually will need legal names for the paperwork and documentation side of hiring.
 In that process, a great way to show an extra step of inclusivity is to provide a place for names and pronouns.
 This shows new hires that you are taking steps to ensure that they are referred to as they want.

 If you’re ever in doubt, unsure about how to proceed with something or have questions, we’re here for and with you!
 As you implement these day-to-day efforts, you are showing solidarity with the LGBTQ community while helping make workspaces more inclusive.